AgenticSZZ: Temporal Knowledge Graph-Guided Agentic Bug-Inducing Commit Identification: Abstract

 We present \appname, the first approach to apply Temporal Knowledge Graphs (TKGs) to software evolution analysis. \appname reframes BIC identification from a ranking problem over blame commits into a graph search problem, where temporal ordering is fundamental to causal reasoning about bug introduction.
 The approach operates in two phases: (1) constructing a TKG that encodes commits with temporal and structural relationships, expanding the search space by traversing file history backward from two reference points (blame commits and the BFC); and (2) leveraging an LLM agent to navigate the graph using specialized tools for candidate exploration and causal analysis.

-Evaluation on three datasets shows that \appname achieves F1-scores of 0.48 to 0.74, with statistically significant improvements over state-of-the-art by up to 27\%.
-Our ablation study confirms that both components are essential, reflecting a classic exploration-exploitation trade-off: the TKG expands the search space while the agent provides intelligent selection.
+Evaluation on three datasets shows that \appname achieves F1-scores of 0.47 to 0.79, with statistically significant F1 improvements over the state-of-the-art by up to 34\%.
+Our ablation study confirms that both components and the context expansion strategy each contribute: the TKG and agent form an exploration-exploitation synergy, while context expansion further unlocks ancestor BIC discovery, yielding a net gain of 60 true positives across datasets.
+A sensitivity analysis across five open-weight LLMs reveals that effective TKG navigation requires sufficiently capable models, and that the TKG architecture uniquely amplifies stronger LLMs, further widening the advantage over the state-of-the-art.
 By transforming BIC identification into a graph search problem, we open a new research direction for temporal and causal reasoning in software evolution analysis.

 \ccsdesc[500]{Software and its engineering~Software maintenance tools}

 \keywords{Bug-inducing commit, SZZ, Temporal knowledge graph, large language model, LLM agent}